 Concept of happiness

 The word 'happiness' is used in various ways.
 In the widest sense it is an umbrella term for all that is good.
 In this meaning it is used interchangeably with terms like 'wellbeing' or 'quality of life' and denotes both individual and social welfare.
-Over time there have been different concepts of happiness for different purposes in different contexts.
-EHERO will start research from concept of happiness 1.0.
-This concept denotes subjective appreciation of life.
-The text below clarifies this specific meaning by noting the difference with other notions of the good life.
+Over time different notions on the good life have been developed and used for different purposes in different contexts (Veenhoven 2015).
+EHERO focusses on happiness defined as the subjective enjoyment of one’s life-as-a-whole; in other words: on life-satisfaction.
+The text below clarifies this specific definition of happiness and differences with other notions of the good life are discussed.

 Four qualities of life